 Have you ever seen a behind-the-scenes video from a feature film and the movie Director is walking around with what appears to be a film camera’s viewfinder attached to a film lens with a pistol grip?
 That’s called a “Director’s Viewfinder.”
 It allows the Director to see for himself/herself what a particular lens’ focal length will produce in field-of view.
-They use this to visualize a scene, insure that the lens will capture the view needed, as well as to determine where a camera must be located subject to the other factors.
+They use this device to visualize a scene, insure that the lens will capture the view needed as well as to determine where a camera must be located subject to the other factors.

 Whether shooting a film, commercial or a church video, it’s helpful to pre-visualize what the shot will be … or what focal length lens will be required to achieve the artistic vision.
 A Director’s viewfinder accomplishes this task using analog means through the actual film lens, but it is now possible to accomplish the same electronically with just a iPhone or an iPad.

 At the recent FILO conference break-out session entitled “Using Cinema Cameras for IMAG” conducted by Kaleb Wilcox and Craig Vincent, Vincent shared how important it is to plan carefully a large sensor camera’s placement and lens choice to achieve the desired field of view.
 The tool he uses is Artemis Pro.
 Artemis Pro turns a iPhone or iPad’s camera into a Director’s Viewfinder.

 If you are planning on shooting with one of the many Super-35mm sensor cameras currently out there, or a DSLR or M4/3 camera, or maybe are thinking about various Blackmagic cameras and are not sure what optics (including still photography lenses) may or may not work, Artemis Pro at $29.99 may be a good investment.